The world could get its first trillionaire within 10 years, anti-poverty group Oxfam says

 John D. Rockefeller of Standard Oil fame is widely considered to have become the world's first billionaire in 1916.

-Currently, Musk is the richest man on the planet, with a personal fortune of just under $250 billion, according to Oxfam, which used figures from Forbes.
+Currently, Musk is the richest man on the planet, with a personal fortune of just under US$250 billion, according to Oxfam, which used figures from Forbes.

 By contrast, the organization said nearly 5 billion people have been made poorer since the pandemic, with many of the world's developing nations unable to provide the financial support that richer nations could during lockdowns.